 - Official or certified transcript of records from all colleges/universities attended

 - Certified copy of diploma

-- Two letters of reference (forms are included in the application kit)
+- Two letters of reference (forms are found on the online application)